 This is a continuation of AG 1011 in which the student must select an area for independent study through a work experience project.
 Students work closely with the farm staff to complete their selected topics during the semester.
 2 hours of laboratory per week, plus one week of required milking experience.
-Prerequisite: AG 1011 or permission of the instructor.
+Prerequisite: AG 1011 or instructor permission.